pvcraven/arcade_book/source/chapters/01_setup/setup.rst

 Setup the Programming Environment
 ---------------------------------

+In addition to the Python language, we are going to use a library of commands for drawing on the screen.
+This is called the "Arcade" library.

-Installation for installing Python and Arcade are available below:
+Installation for installing Python and the Arcade library are available below:

 * `Windows Installation <http://arcade.academy/installation_windows.html>`_
 * `Mac Installation <http://arcade.academy/installation_mac.html>`_
 * `Linux Installation <http://arcade.academy/installation_linux.html>`_

 We also need an editor.
+Python comes with an editor called IDLE, but it is awful and not worth using.
+We'll use an editor called PyCharm.

 Download and install PyCharm_.
 You'll need a license to use
 PyCharm.
 They are free for educational use.
 See your instructor for how to get a PyCharm license, or if you have an e-mail that ends in ``.edu`` you can